KygoSkyrus/skychat/NOTES.md

 - remove localhost and add app's real domain to authorized domain from firebase in production
 - try firebase push notifications

-- there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme, add the feature to make your account private;;;,,,try push notifications
 - use localstoreage or some othr place to store msg,, later u can update those msgs with db,, this way you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db

 **Style**
-- on desktop show the sidebar..hid it only for mobile
+- on desktop show the sidebar..hide it only for mobile
 - the height of chat body changes as we go from connection to req window, and opens a req chat
 - increase the width of overall chatbody
 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one